Polish development cooperation is regulated by The Development Cooperation Act of

-Development cooperation is regulated by the Development Cooperation Act of 16 September 2011.
-Under the mentioned Act, development cooperation is defined as all actions taken by government administration agencies, pursuant to international solidarity principle, to provide developing countries with:
+16 September 2011, as amended (the consolidated text published in Journal of Laws 2020, item 1648).
+Under the Act, development cooperation is defined as all actions taken by government administration agencies, pursuant to international solidarity principle, to provide developing countries with: